trilitech/tezos-developer-docs/src/pages/smart-contracts/smart-contracts-concepts/index.md

 Using an `option` is convenient when you really need it, but it makes the corresponding code a bit harder to write and read, and a bit slower (costly).

-When all you need to store us an initial value, before you get some data, it may be much more convenient to initialize your storage with an arbitrary value that always works.
+When all you need to store is an initial value, before you get some data, it may be much more convenient to initialize your storage with an arbitrary value that always works.

 Here are a couple of examples: